The following books and courses, while not an exhaustive list, have had a significant impact on my intellectual and creative development:

 The most authentic experience of Being is available through the action of pursuing the highest value we can imagine.
 The path toward this value is illuminated by the apprehension of meaning.
 To discover meaning, we must take responsibility for our place in the world.
 To do this, we must tell our truth in every moment- especially when the path forward is unclear.

 Truth - Responsibility - Meaning - Value - Action - Being

-Social capital is the currency with which individuals and groups build appreciation, admiration, acknowledgement, commitment, and reciprocity of action toward one another in the shared desire to pursue meaningful lives.
+Social capital (a term first used by economists Jane Jacobs and Glenn Loury, but which I am modifying and expanding somewhat) is the currency with which individuals and groups build appreciation, admiration, acknowledgement, commitment, and reciprocity of action toward one another in the shared desire to pursue meaningful lives.
 The Social Capital Society operates in tandem with The Peter Benjamin Music Workshop and focuses on building individual, relational, and communal integrity through principles derived from collective action and dialectic process among those who participate.
 This dialectic is performed through the sharing and distribution of ideas, experiences, insights, knowledge, skills, and expertise.
 Put more simply, we come together to share our experiences, skills, knowledge, and insights in order to create a healthier world.